Leo H. Schweiter: World War II

-He enlisted in the Army Air Corps in 1941.
+He enlisted in the United States Army Air Corps in 1941.
 He then transferred to the 101st Airborne Division and while serving as a Captain and assistant G-2 (Intelligence Officer) took part in the Normandy airborne landings on 6 June 1944.
 He was knocked unconscious by a German grenade blast and captured, but was released the following day when the Germans withdrew.
 He later took part in Operation Market Garden and the Siege of Bastogne.
 In late January 1945, as the Germans launched a counterattack at Haguenau Major Schweiter stated "What the hell are you so worried about?
 The 101st alone can lick five German divisions simultaneously.
 We just did."

 Korean War

 He served in the 7th Infantry Division and took part in the Battle of Inchon and the later landings at Wonsan.
 He was given command the 32nd Infantry Regiment.

 Post Korean War

 In 1959 he was named chief of staff of the 8th Infantry Division.

 He later was assistant chief of staff, G2, headquarters, XVIII Airborne Corps.

 Col. Schweiter served as the first commanding officer of the 5th Special Forces Group from September 1961 to July 1962.

 From 1962 to 1964 he served in the office of special assistant for counterinsurgency and special activities for the Joint Chiefs of Staff.

 He served as assistant division commander of the 101st Airborne Division at Fort Campbell.